Leasing a car

 What about fuelling/charging the car?

-The VAT, corporation tax and personal tax implications for fuelling/charging the car is a complex minefield that depends on the type of vehicle, who owns it, who pays for the fuel/charge, where it is fuelled/charged and how the vehicle is used.
-There are quite a few variables to consider and it depends completely on your individual situation.
+The VAT, corporation tax and personal tax implications for fuelling/charging the car is complex as it depends on the type of vehicle, who owns it, who pays for the fuel/charge, where it is fuelled/charged and how the vehicle is used.
+There are quite a few variables to consider and it depends on your individual situation.

 If you need advice about the tax treatment of your vehicle, then please get in touch and we will be able to give tailored advice for your situation.
 Trying to detail all the possibilities would leave everyone more confused than before!